tgum/h4x_langjam/README.md

 # H4X

-My project for the hackclub langjam.
-An easily embedable lisp like
+An easily embedable lisp like.
+Made for the hackclub langjam.

 ```
 {fibonacci}